metaplex-foundation/docs/docs/01-programs/03-auction-house/02-auction-house-settings.md

 The `Auctioneer` account is a PDA which uses the composability pattern of the Auction House program to control an Auction House Instance.

-The Auctioneer has the ability to be given the control, or Delegation over an Auction House instance using the `DelegateAuctioneer` instruction which we will discuss in the [Auctioneer guide](#TODO).
+The Auctioneer has the ability to be given the control, or Delegation over an Auction House instance using the `DelegateAuctioneer` instruction which we will discuss in the Auctioneer guide (*comming soon*).

 There are three setting pertaining to the Auctioneer which can be configured in the Auction House: